- Allows users to log into the Klipfolio dashboard through a domain of your choosing instead of app.klipfolio.com.

 Domain Aliasing requires that an SSL certificate bundle and private key for your domain be installed on Klipfolio's servers.

 - By creating a new SSL certificate using a certificate signing request (CSR) that Klipfolio will provide.

 - By using an existing wildcard certificate, and providing both the SSL certificate bundle and private key for your domain to Klipfolio.

 These instructions presume that the domain you want to use for your dashboard is already registered.

-Note: You may want to avoid using domains such as www.mycompany.com, or mycompany.com, since these would typically be reserved for your corporate address.
+Note: We do not support domain names such as www.mycompany.com or mycompany.com, since these names are typically reserved for corporate addresses.

 To make things easier for you, fill out and submit your information using this form.
 When completed, an email will be sent to our Support Team, where we will fulfill your request.